-- Council is supportive of the enabling approach of LWDW including retention of ownership and local influence.
-Council urges the Government to ensure that restrictions against privatisation are enduring, and that local influence is preserved by ensuring all delivery models are on a comparable path.
-There should be no difference in debt funding availability between models. - It is essential that Parliament clarify in the Bill that the implications of the new "Change Proposal" provisions in the Bill only relate to changes outside the WSDP process to ensure that territorial authorities are not subject to unnecessary process.
+- 46 Council is supportive of the enabling approach of LWDW including retention of ownership and local influence.
+Council urges the Government to ensure that restrictions against privatisation are enduring, and that local influence is preserved by ensuring all delivery models are on a comparable path. - It is essential that Parliament clarify in the Bill that the implications of the new "Change Proposal" provisions in the Bill only relate to changes outside the WSDP process to ensure that territorial authorities are not subject to unnecessary process.
 Further, that there is some narrowing or flexibility given to the definition of a JWSPA to ensure simpler shared service arrangements can be entered efficiently. - Further consideration should be made to increase mandatory engagement with Māori within the Bill in line with other legislation such as the LGA 2002.
-Additionally, to ensure Māori representation on water organisation boards. - Further consideration of the complexities of stormwater management should be made, particularly relating to charging, integration with other bodies, transport corridors and maintenance. - While supportive of the benefits that various operational tools such as bylaws and plans will provide, some leniencies on timeframes and resources would be appreciated given the sheer volume of work that needs to be completed in such a short time. - The scope and scale of the Commerce Commission's economic regulation activities should be tailored to the water service provider's delivery model.
-Council notes that the existing 'inhouse' delivery model for water services already has several checks and balances in place that contribute to achieving the objectives of the proposed economic regulation system. - 55 Council is supportive of retaining the Māori language name 'Taumata Arowai' as the primary
+Additionally, to ensure Māori representation on water organisation boards. - 49 Further consideration of the complexities of stormwater management should be made,

-- name for the Water Services Regulator.
-Council has no issue with substituting 'Authority' for 'Regulator'. - Changes designed to achieve cost reductions and efficiencies in the drinking water regulatory system should not come at the expense of the effectiveness of the system.
-This is particularly important in terms of improving drinking water safety outcomes in small communities and providing some certainty in the regulatory approach. - 57 Additional opportunities should be provided for interested parties to participate in the process of making environmental performance standards and infrastructure design solutions for wastewater and stormwater systems.
+- particularly relating to charging, integration with other bodies, transport corridors and maintenance. - 50 While supportive of the benefits that various operational tools such as bylaws and plans will provide, some leniencies on timeframes and resources would be appreciated given the sheer volume of work that needs to be completed in such a short time. - 51 The scope and scale of the Commerce Commission's economic regulation activities should be tailored to the water service provider's delivery model.
+Council notes that the existing 'inhouse' delivery model for water services already has several checks and balances in place that contribute to achieving the objectives of the proposed economic regulation system. - 52 Changes designed to achieve cost reductions and efficiencies in the drinking water regulatory system should not come at the expense of the effectiveness of the system.
+This is particularly important in terms of improving drinking water safety outcomes in small communities and providing some certainty in the regulatory approach. - Additional opportunities should be provided for interested parties to participate in the process of making environmental performance standards and infrastructure design solutions for wastewater and stormwater systems.
 As proposed, these new regulatory tools have the potential to be very powerful enabling instruments for wastewater and stormwater service providers.
 Following a robust process to develop the content of these tools, will reduce the risk that their implementation unintentionally leads to adverse effects on environmental or cultural values.